MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Dizzy.md

 The enemy follows a very specific triangular path.
 #### Square Wave
 The enemy moves like a square wave to the direction it's facing.
+#### Walk and Turn
+The enemy flies back and forth in a wave-like behavior.